XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Note over XU316,Flash: Basic Information Update Phase

-alt Startup option doesn't include 0x01 (don't update basic product information)
+alt Startup option excludes 0x01 (no basic product info update)

-else Startup option includes 0x01 (update basic product information) or incomplete data read from Flash
+else Startup option includes 0x01 (update basic product info) or Flash data incomplete

 end